ENROLLMENTS FOR 2017 ARE NOW OPEN. PLEASE ADD YOUR NAME TO THE WAIT-LIST FOR 2017-2018 ACADEMIC YEAR

 Three year olds – five years old 8:1

-Are snacks and lunches provided?
+Are snacks and lunch provided?

 We provide nutritious mid-morning and mid-afternoon snacks.
 Parents are responsible for providing a lunch.